Skip to content

 • Cable void fraction (vftf): user input setting the void fraction between the strands.
 This fraction does not include the helium cooling pipe at the cable center.

 • Copper fraction (fcutfsu): user input setting the copper fraction.
 This fraction is applied after the void and helium cooling channels areas has been removed from the conductor area.
+Does not include any copper from REBCO tape if used.

 Resistive coil geometry